bytecodealliance/governance/AI_TOOL_POLICY.md

 ## Exceptions

+While this policy captures the general rules on using AI tools in the Bytecode Alliance, there are circumstances in which a more nuanced approach is needed.
+The TSC, under whose purview this policy falls, might grant exceptions expliclity, or implicitly allow practices to continue that don't fully align with the requirements described here.

-Project maintainers might identify use cases for AI tools that don't fit this policy, such as fully automated reviews run as part of a CI pipeline.
-In such a case, maintainers should reach out to the TSC, e.g. using a Pull Request updating this section to list their use as an exception.
-The TSC will consider the use case and either approve it or provide feedback.
+Project maintainers who identify use cases for AI tools that don't fit this policy, such as fully automated reviews run as part of a CI pipeline, are encouraged to reach out to the TSC to seek clarification.
+The TSC will provide feedback and might suggest changes to the intended practices.
+In approving a practice, the TSC might choose to explicitly document an exception granted to a project, but might also communicate to the project that it'll allow the project's intended practices without further documentation.

 ## Examples